-- (b) Buildings must be designed to frame or enclose parking areas, open space, and amenities so that such areas are not predominantly situated along the public right of way and are equally accessible and enjoyed by users of each building; - (c) Building entrances must face the street or an internal common area such as a courtyard or park. - (2) Development or redevelopment involving one (1) or two (2) buildings where the developed area is more than one (1) acre, such as a shopping center, must design parking lots, drive aisles, drainage facilities, and underground utilities, to allow for future redevelopment of parking areas into buildings that can be designed in a way that meets subsection 4.06.C.2.b(1). - c.
+- (1) Development or redevelopment involving three (3) or more buildings must configure all buildings in the following manner: - (a) Buildings must be laid out in blocks separated by internal streets, driveways, or pedestrian pathways to provide internal circulation; - (b) Buildings must be designed to frame or enclose parking areas, open space, and amenities so that such areas are not predominantly situated along the public right of way and are equally accessible and enjoyed by users of each building; - (c) Building entrances must face the street or an internal common area such as a courtyard or park. - (2) Development or redevelopment involving one (1) or two (2) buildings where the developed area is more than one (1) acre, such as a shopping center, must design parking lots, drive aisles, drainage facilities, and underground utilities, to allow for future redevelopment of parking areas into buildings that can be designed in a way that meets subsection 4.06.C.2.b(1).

+c.
 Administrative Setback Reduction

-The Zoning Administrator may reduce landscaping requirements by fifty percent (50%) for properties within the MS, Main Street Overlay that directly abut Main Street between Kilpatrick Avenue and Poindexter Avenue.

-- (1) The reduction may apply both to required plantings and required depth of landscaping buffers. - d.
-The Zoning Administrator may approve a reduction in minimum setback depth for properties in the MS, Main Street Overlay and HS, Henderson Street Overlay if fifty percent (50%) or more of the buildings along both sides of the same block have setbacks that are less than the minimum required setback on the lot where the building is proposed. - (a) In granting a setback reduction, the Zoning Administrator may not reduce the required landscape edge more than fifty percent (50%) and may not approve a building setback closer to the right of way than the median setback of all buildings along both sides of the same block. - e.
-Certain Uses Restricted - (1) Within the MS, Main Street Overlay and HS, Henderson Street Overlay, a Certificate of Occupancy will not be issued for any of the following: - (a) Automobile Body Shop - (b) Automobile or Other Motorized Vehicle Sales and Service - (c) Automobile Salvage - (d) Automobile Service Garage (Major) - (e) Automobile Wrecker and Impound Lot - (2) Existing uses listed in subsection 4.06.C.2.e(1) will be treated as nonconforming uses subject to Section 3.07.
+- (1) The Zoning Administrator may reduce landscaping requirements by fifty percent (50%) for properties within the MS, Main Street Overlay that directly abut Main Street between Kilpatrick Avenue and Poindexter Avenue. - (2) The reduction may apply both to required plantings and required depth of landscaping buffers. - d.
+The Zoning Administrator may approve a reduction in minimum setback depth for properties in the MS, Main Street Overlay and HS, Henderson Street Overlay if fifty percent (50%) or more of the buildings along both sides of the same block have setbacks that are less than the minimum required setback on the lot where the building is proposed. - In granting a setback reduction, the Zoning Administrator may not reduce the required landscape edge more than fifty percent (50%) and may not approve a building setback closer to the right of way than the median setback of all buildings along both sides of the same block.

+e.
+Certain Uses Restricted

+- (1) Within the MS, Main Street Overlay, a Certificate of Occupancy will not be issued for any of the following:

+- (a) Automobile Salvage

+- (b) Automobile Wrecker and Impound Lot

+- (2) Within the HS, Henderson Street Overlay, a Certificate of Occupancy will not be issued for any of the following:

+- (a) Automobile Body Shop

+- (b) Automobile or Other Motorized Vehicle Sales and Service

+- (c) Automobile Salvage

+- (d) Automobile Service Garage (Major)